-34. We have received representations from four firms who are interested in the manufacture of enamelled in Firms engaged Three of them-the Bengal Enamel production ware. ofWorks, Limited, the Bengal Enamel and enamelled ware.
-Stamping Works, and the Pioneer Enamel Works, Limited-have established their works at or near Calcutta; the fourth-Enamelled Ironware, Limited-is located at Jamshedpur.
+34. We have received representations from four firms who are Firms engaged in interested in the manufacture of enamelled the production of ware.
+Three of them-the Bengal Enamel Works, Limited, the Bengal Enamel and Stamping Works, and the Pioneer Enamel Works, Limited-have established their works at or near Calcutta; the fourth-Enamelled Ironware, Limited-is located at Jamshedpur.
 This last Company was about to commence manufacture when we visited Jamshedpur in August 1923, but no information has since been received as to the progress made.
 When we took the evidence of the other three firms in September and October 1923, they were manufacturing on a small scale only, and had not reached anything like full production.
 The capitalisation of the four Companies is as follows:-